giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 To learn how to view and assign roles, please refer to [Access control for organizations in the web user interface]({{< relref "/vintage/platform-overview/web-interface/organizations/access-control/index.md" >}}).

-## GiantSwarm Management Cluster security policies
+## Management cluster security policies

-If you are creating any of the resources we talk about in this document on a GiantSwarm Management Cluster, you may see the following error:
+If you are creating any of the resources we talk about in this document on a management cluster, you may see the following error:

 ```nohighlight
 resource Kustomization... was blocked due to the following policies